justintungonline/url-shortner-app/README.md

 Choose 12 months when asked to select the duration, you can also 'release' the domain free domain back if you happen to buy yourself a domain.
-Okay we are done with this step
+Okay we are done with this step.

+If there are issues choosing a domain or getting registered, try [this workaround](https://www.reddit.com/r/webhosting/comments/e085g8/all_freenom_domains_not_available/fhs7ge3?utm_source=share&utm_medium=web2x&context=3).

 ## 2. Set up Firebase